Sevelamer carbonate Zentiva

 Other information about Sevelamer carbonate Zentiva

 The European Commission granted a marketing authorisation valid throughout the European Union for Sevelamer carbonate Zentiva on 15 January 2015.
+This authorisation was based on the authorisation granted to Renvela in 2009 (‘informed consent’).

 For more information about treatment with Sevelamer carbonate Zentiva, read the package leaflet (also part of the EPAR) or contact your doctor or pharmacist.